grzeskoo/TriangleApp/README.md

 Logic written to allow easy testing by creating mocks of interfaces.

-Create one test for the TriangleAppRunner class, although many different test scenarious could be added here covering all possible options.
+One test has been created for the TriangleAppRunner class, although many different test scenarios covering all possible options can be added here.

-Class TriangleTypeServiceTests covers main logic of application - which is recognising of triangle type.
+The TriangleTypeServiceTests class covers the main logic of the application - triangle type recognition.